Connect with us

 For over 15 years, Magiceyez has been a force in the world of music and captivating audiences with his music.

 From the cornerstones of Brooklyn, NY and Holland to the festive atmosphere of Aruba, Magiceyez is an international artist whose experiences speak through his music.
-His albums reflect a journey through time-the years of struggle and the moments of triumph in his personal and professional career.
+His albums reflect a journey through time.
+The years of struggle and the moments of triumph in his personal and professional career.
 The melodic beats and soulful verses in each of his songs are a representation of his hard work and dedication to his craft.
-Magiceyez’s masterfully written lyrics are a blueprint of his life.
-Each word carefully chosen to illustrate his most profound memories.
+Magiceyez’s masterfully written lyrics are a blueprint of his life, each word carefully chosen to illustrate his most profound memories.

-Deep dive in MagicEyez
+Deep Dive into MagicEyez

 MagicEyez was born in Brooklyn and lived in New York City until the age of 5.
-After being exposed to the dangers of drugs and violence of the 1980’s, his mother moved the family to Holland.
+After being exposed to the dangers of drugs and violence of the 1980s, his mother moved the family to Holland.
 As a single mother, she struggled to keep Magiceyez from the dangers of the streets and maintain her health.
-When he was 9, she passed away from sickle cell anemia and was raised by his grandmother.
-Throughout his adolescent years, his grandmother would become a major inspiration in his writing.
-Growing up in Holland, Magiceyez really began to develop and nurture his music.
-Together with his cousins from Aruba, the group 5th Quarter was formed and they moved to New York in hopes of jumpstarting acareer in music.
-5th Quarter traveled throughout New York performing at many nightclubs and other venues.
-The group, however, had their differences and Magiceyez pursued his solo career.
-Working as an independent artist and wholeheartedly believing in his talent, Magiceyez created his own label, TNM Records (The New Movement) with his business partner and long time friend, Overnight Celebrity (Night Vision, Inc).
-Magiceyez focused on developing his music with projects such as his mixtape, ‘No Gun Talks’, and his first album, ‘A Real Album’.
+When he was 9, she passed away from sickle cell anemia, and he was raised by his grandmother.
+Throughout his adolescent years, his grandmother became a major inspiration in his writing.

-Artistically, Magiceyez says he always tries to deliver his vision through his music with different perspectives and a canning ability to see ‘outside the box’.
-He says his first album ‘No Gun Talks’ exemplifies this ability by displaying exceptional lyrical content without having to utilize the common trend of ‘gun talk’ and violence.
-In his song, ‘One Mic’, Magiceyez discusses the difficulties of being a rapper when the message in the music isn’t about promoting the negative stereotypes that are associated with Hip Hop.
+Artistically, Magiceyez says he always tries to deliver his vision through his music with different perspectives and a unique ability to see “outside the box.”
+He says his first album No Gun Talks exemplifies this ability by displaying exceptional lyrical content without relying on the common trend of “gun talk” and violence.
+In his song “One Mic,” Magiceyez discusses the difficulties of being a rapper when the message in the music isn’t about promoting negative stereotypes associated with Hip Hop.

-“A Real Album” is about the struggle of an artist trying to make music about real life experiences without being pigeon toed to make it “real street hip hop”.
+A Real Album is about the struggle of an artist trying to make music about real-life experiences without being pigeonholed into making “real street hip hop.”
 Instead, Magiceyez used this album to showcase music about real emotions.
-This album received great recognition throughout Holland and Europe.
-In 2012, Magiceyez released his second LP on the 20th anniversary of the passing of his mother; revealing his transition from being ‘a kid in the hood without a degree’ to a man successfully advancing in life.
+The album received great recognition throughout Holland and Europe.
+In 2012, Magiceyez released his second LP on the 20th anniversary of his mother’s passing, revealing his transition from “a kid in the hood without a degree” to a man successfully advancing in life.

-Magiceyez is an international artist whose love and passion for music has expanded through cultures all over the world.
-He has toured and performed in Ministry, Melkweg as well as promoting his projects on the airwaves with some of the most prominent radio stations.
-He has been able to capture a huge following in New York City with his thought provoking rhymes, performing at many open mic shows, music competitions, and nightclubs such as the China Club, Club Duvet, and Promenade to name a few.
-MagicEyez and The New Movement team created talent showcases for gifted artists as a platform to display their skills in front of reputable industry representatives.
+Magiceyez is an international artist whose love and passion for music have expanded across cultures worldwide.
+He has toured and performed in Ministry and Melkweg.
+Additionally, promoted his projects on the airwaves with prominent radio stations.
+He has captured a strong following in New York City with his thought‑provoking rhymes, performing at open mic shows, music competitions, and nightclubs such as the China Club, Club Duvet, and Promenade.

 Interview